breezechen/YAPM/YAPM/bin/BuildZipRelease/Bin/README.txt

 REQUIREMENTS

-YAPM runs on Windows XP, Windows Vista or even Windows Seven systems (32 bits only).
+YAPM runs on Windows XP, Windows Vista or even Windows Seven systems.
+64 bits support is only experimental for now !

-YAPM needs to be elevated (run as Admin) on Windows Vista if you want to access to all processes/services.
+YAPM needs to be elevated (run as Admin) on Windows Vista/Seven if you want to access to all processes/services.

-YAPM take ~60 MB of memory, and less than 0.3 % of cpu usage when minimized (depending of the CPU you have ;-) and depending of the interval of refreshment you specify).